microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

 You don't create this class directly, but subclass it to add your custom support.

 This class is the base of system backdrop classes: `MicaBackdrop` and `DesktopAcrylicBackdrop`.

-Steps to implementing a custom system backdrop as a subclass of `SystemBackdrop`:

-* Override `OnTargetConnected` and `OnTargetDisconnected` to learn when the backdrop has been set, for example as the value of `Window.SystemBackdrop`
-*

 The following example shows a custom system backdrop class that's implemented using [MicaController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.MicaController).